microsoft/unityplugins/store/index.md

 ```

 > Note that although we take great effort towards making sure that the API reference is up to date, the [github repository](https://github.com/Microsoft/unityplugins) is the final authority.
 In particular, the [Store.cs File](https://github.com/Microsoft/unityplugins/blob/master/EditorProjects/Microsoft.UnityPlugins.Store/Store.cs) in the official repository is the final authoritative source in case documentation and plugin don't seem to be agreeing.

-## Sample
-A sample is included in the [github repository](https://github.com/Microsoft/unityplugins) under Samples/StoreTest folder.
-A Windows Store exported project with the appropriate settings is present in the *Samples/StoreTest/out_win10* folder.